MrFluorine/Portfolio/README.md

 # Portfolio
-This Folder has my work as a Data Scientiest
+This Folder has my work as a Data Scientist